planetscale/planetscale_rails/README.md

 ## Usage with GitHub Actions

 See the [GitHub Actions examples](actions-example.md) doc for ways to automate your schema migrations with PlanetScale + Actions.

+## Does this gem work with PlanetScale for Postgres?

+No, this gem is currently for Vitess databases only.
+When using PlanetScale for Postgres we recommend running `RAILS_ENV=production rails db:migrate` before your production code deploys to make schema changes.

 ## Development